BernardQuatermass/exim-wiki/EximRelease.md

 -   put tarballs and signatures up for distribution - in `/srv/ftp/pub/exim/exim4/test/` for RCs or `/srv/ftp/pub/exim/exim4/` for full release
     - For a full release also unpack ChangeLog and NewStuff to `/srv/ftp/pub/exim/exim4/` and make .gz versions **This needs automating**
--   unpack PDF documentation from distro tarball into `/srv/www/vhosts/www.exim.org` and update `exim-pdf-current` symlink **This needs automating**
+-   unpack PDF documentation from distro tarball into `/srv/www/vhosts/www.exim.org`, the exim-pdf-current link is done during (auto) update of the website
--   the HTML docs are done by a cronjob
+-   the HTML docs are done by the (auto) update of the website
 -   write announcement including changes and cryptographic checksums
     -   SHA256 checksums only for now; 4.80 was the last to use both SHA1 and SHA256.
 We'll add SHA-3 when it's available.